Alphafofana/queueify/README.md

-# Interaction Programing DH2642 - Project "Queuefify" React
+# Interaction Programing DH2642 - Project "Queueify" React

 ## About
 This repository contains the code for project "Queueify", which focuses on the Model-View-Controller framework utilizing React.